microbus-io/fabric/docs/structure/examples-directory.md

 # Package `examples/directory`

-The `directory.example` microservice is an example of a microservice that provides a CRUD API backed by a SQL database.
+The `directory.example` microservice is an example of a microservice that provides a RESTful CRUD API backed by a SQL database.
 For the sake of this example, if a connection to the SQL database cannot be established, the microservice emulates a database in-memory.

 ## Adding SQL Support

-It takes a few steps to add SQL support to a microservice.
+It takes a couple of steps to add SQL support to a microservice.

-Step 1: Edit `service.yaml` to define a configuration property to represent the connection string.
+Edit `service.yaml` to define a configuration property to represent the connection string.

 ```yaml
 configs: